W. A. Sibly: Career at Wycliffe College

-Sibly started teaching as an assistant master at Wycliffe in 1906.
-He became the Housemaster of Springfield, one of the school's boarding houses, in 1910.
-In 1912, following his father experiencing an accident, he succeeded him as headmaster, at the age of 30.
-His early years as headmaster were challenging, especially during World War I, but he managed to keep the school running smoothly despite numerous difficulties.
+Sibly began teaching as an assistant master at Wycliffe in 1906.
+In 1910, he became housemaster of Springfield, one of the school's boarding houses.
+In 1912, after his father had an accident, he succeeded him as headmaster at the age of 30.
+He remained in office during World War I, when the school faced difficulties in staffing and operation.

-Sibly's tenure as headmaster saw significant expansion and development at Wycliffe.
-He oversaw the construction of several new buildings, including the Berryfield, the Library, the Assembly Hall, and the Memorial Chapel Tower and Spire, among others.
-His leadership helped establish Wycliffe as a respected institution.

-In 1931, Sibly handed over the school to the first Council of Governors, a step he initiated.
-Despite this change, he continued to work with the council, contributing significantly to the school's ongoing development.
+During Sibly's time as headmaster, Wycliffe added new buildings, including Berryfield, the Library, the Assembly Hall, and the Memorial Chapel Tower and Spire.
+In 1931, he transferred the school to its first Council of Governors, a change he had initiated, and continued to work with the council.